18vishaka/SAMSUNG-PD-TRAINING-/README.md

 Since pins are not PDK-specific, locate them under the xschem library in the insert window, named as `ipin.sym`, `opin.sym`, and `iopin.sym`.

-Position the pins on the schematic and use the following keys for schematic connections:
+Position the pins on the schematic and use the following keys for schematic connections: <br>
 - Press 'M' key to move components around the schematic window.
 - 'C' key to copy components, and 'Del' key to erase components.
 - 'W' key to insert wires between components and establish connections.